AdobeDocs/experience-manager-65.en/help/assets/workfront-connector-configure.md

 * The `workfront-field` can be

   * A custom form field identified by the prefix `DE:`.
   * An editable field identified by its name.
-The field names are found in [Workfront API Explorer](https://experience.workfront.com/s/api-explorer).
+The field names are found in [[!DNL Workfront] API explorer](https://experience.workfront.com/s/api-explorer).

 * The `aem-mapped-property` can be: